Édouard Manet: Life and times

 After the death of his father in 1862, Manet married Suzanne Leenhoff in 1863 at a Protestant church.
 Leenhoff was a Dutch-born piano teacher two years Manet's senior with whom he had been romantically involved for approximately ten years.
 Leenhoff initially had been employed by Manet's father, Auguste, to teach Manet and his younger brother piano.
 She also may have been Auguste's mistress.
 In 1852, Leenhoff gave birth, out of wedlock, to a son, Leon Koella Leenhoff.

 Manet painted his wife in The Reading, among other paintings.
 Her son, Leon Leenhoff, whose father may have been either of the Manets, posed often for Manet.
 Most famously, he is the subject of the Boy Carrying a Sword of 1861 (Metropolitan Museum of Art, New York).
 He also appears as the boy carrying a tray in the background of The Balcony (1868–69).

 Manet became friends with the Impressionists Edgar Degas, Claude Monet, Pierre-Auguste Renoir, Alfred Sisley, Paul Cézanne, and Camille Pissarro through another painter, Berthe Morisot, who was a member of the group and drew him into their activities.
 They later became widely known as the Batignolles group (Le groupe des Batignolles).

 The supposed grand-niece of the painter Jean-Honoré Fragonard, Morisot had her first painting accepted in the Salon de Paris in 1864, and she continued to show in the salon for the next ten years.

 Manet became the friend and colleague of Morisot in 1868.
 She is credited with convincing Manet to attempt plein air painting, which she had been practicing since she was introduced to it by another friend of hers, Camille Corot.
 They had a reciprocating relationship and Manet incorporated some of her techniques into his paintings.
 In 1874, she became his sister-in-law when she married his brother, Eugène.
+It has been speculated that there was a repressed love between Manet and Morisot, exemplified by the numerous portraits he did of her before she married his brother.